Applications Are Now Closed for 2025-2026 Internships

 McNair Intern, Class of 2025

-“DDEEA internships are important because they provide more insight into some very important departments on campus that work to provide for underrepresented students on campus.
+“Internships are important because they provide more insight into some very important departments on campus that work to provide for underrepresented students on campus.
 I’m fortunate enough to work for McNair, that is a nationally recognized scholarship and pushes students to pursue professional graduate programs.
 These internships also present us with so many resources, some of which I didn’t even know existed, to help us continue excelling in undergrad!”